ljungster/BrunoCoinStencil/README.md

 Suppose that the Miner wins the race to mine the next Block by finding a "winning" nonce.
 In order for that Block to be on the consensus "main chain," it must be broadcast to the network and validated by other BlockChains.

 To make that broadcast happen, the Miner sends its newly created Block to the Node by use of a Go channel (a pipe).
-The Node then calls HandleMinerBlock(), which adds the Block to its own main chain and then broadcasts the Block to all of its peers.
+The Node then calls HandleMinerBlock(), which adds the Block to its own main chain and broadcasts the Block to all of its peers.

 ## Wallet Creates TransactionRequest